Web Scraping in R

 Now that you know how to extract content from web pages, it's time to look behind the curtains.
 In this final chapter, you’ll learn why HTTP requests are the foundation of every scraping action and how they can be customized to comply with best practices in web scraping.The nature of HTTP requests50 xpWhich of these statements about HTTP is false?50 xpDo it the httr way100 xpHouston, we got a 404!100 xpTelling who you are with custom user agents50 xpCheck out your user agent100 xpAdd a custom user agent100 xpHow to be gentle and slow down your requests50 xpCustom arguments for throttled functions50 xpApply throttling to a multi-page crawler100 xpRecap: Web Scraping in R50 xp

 In the following tracksR Programmer

-Timo Grossenbacher is a project lead for automated journalism at Swiss publisher Tamedia.
+Timo Grossenbacher is Head of Newsroom Automation at Swiss publisher Tamedia.
 Prior to that, he used to be a data journalist working with the Swiss Public Broadcast (SRF), where he used scripting and databases for almost every data-driven story he published.
 He also teaches data journalism at the University of Zurich and is the creator of rddj.info – resources for doing data journalism with R. Follow him at grssnbchr on Twitter or visit his personal website.

 What do other learners have to say?